lion-agi/lionagi/README.md

 - Concurrent API calls to OpenAI with custom rate limits for maximum throughput
 - Intuitive interaction with LLM for rapid workflow creation

-Currently, LionAGI only natively support OpenAI API calls, support for LLM providers as well as open source will be integrated in future releases.
+Currently, LionAGI only natively support OpenAI API calls, support for other LLM providers as well as open source will be integrated in future releases.

 To install download the file as a zip, then
 ```python